eduardo-w-bandeira/databarn/README.md

 for person in barn:
     print(person)

-# Retrieving a specific seed by primary key
+# Retrieving a specific seed by its key
 george = barn.get("George")
 print(george)